|Term||Priority Scholarship Consideration||Deadline if outside the US||Deadline if Inside the US|

 Upon admission, students will receive notification that lets them know if they are eligible for the scholarships and the instructions to apply.
 If you are planning to apply for a graduate program, you need to contact the program you are interested in for scholarship opportunities.
 Graduate scholarships may be available on a program-by-program basis.

-Once you have completed the Immigration Clearance Form (ICF), the Office of International Student & Scholars Services (ISSS) will mail your I-20 and it should arrive within roughly two weeks.
+Once you have completed the Immigration Document Creation Request, the Office of International Student & Scholars Services (ISSS) will mail your I-20 and it should arrive within roughly two weeks.
 Please visit ISSS for more information on Pre-Arrival, Arrival at CU Denver, I-20/DS-2019 Timeline, and more.

 There is no solid deadline, but it is preferable that you reply as soon as possible in order to start your visa and arrival planning process.